richardstartin/richardstartin.github.io/_posts/2022-03-07-range-bitmap-index.md

 ![Binary search latency](/assets/2022/03/range-bitmap-index/range-latency-binarySearch.png)

-To get around this, the data structure below is a naive approximation to Apache Pinot's sorted index (but the actual implementation isn't very complicated because it doesn't need to be).
+To get around this, the data structure below is a naive approximation to Apache Pinot's sorted index:

 ```java
 public class IntervalsEvaluator implements RangeEvaluator {